Course details

 Progress assessment

-Students can obtain up to 30 points during semester (work in computer exercises, tests and presentation) and up to 70 points from the final exam.
+Students can obtain up to 30 points during semester (hands-on labs, project presentation) and up to 70 points from the final exam.

-The monitored teaching activities are presence in computer labs, tests in labs, presentation and final exam.
+The monitored teaching activities are presence in hands-on labs, project presentation and final exam.
 The minimal number of points which has to be obtained from the final exam is 34.
 Otherwise, no points will be assigned to a student.

 Schedule